SeldonIO/alibi/docs-gb/api/alibi/utils/discretizer.md

 ```python
 get_percentiles(x: numpy.ndarray, qts: numpy.ndarray) -> numpy.ndarray
 ```

-Discretizes the the data in `x` using the quantiles in `qts`.

-This is achieved by searching for the index of each value in `x` into `qts`, which is assumed to be a 1-D sorted array.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |